 Before you start turning all the knobs and flipping all the switches, we wanted to let you know about a concept called internal integrations.

-While all newly created Slack apps start their life installable only by your team, we recognize that the ultimate destiny of many, if not most, apps is to be used by your team exclusively.
+While all newly created Slack apps start their life installable only by your workspace, we recognize that the ultimate destiny of many, if not most, apps is to be used by your workspace exclusively.

 Perhaps your app integrates with your hand-rolled bug tracker or that funky old database running on a 286 under the boss' desk.
 Perhaps it just integrates with your company culture but not necessarily with some other internal or external service.
 Maybe you're part of an Enterprise Grid organization and your app is useful for the team in the warehouse but not the team in the board room.

 Whatever it is that these apps do is your business.
 We call this flavor of Slack app an internal integration.